 How to create an int64 variable?

-To create an int64 variable in Golang, use the var var_name int64 syntax.
+To create an int64 variable in Golang, you can use the var var_name int64 syntax.

 package main